White lemonquail

 Color and pattern female

-Head: white, very narrowly edged with yellow.
+Head: white, very narrow edged with yellow.

 Down: white.